At Modera Wealth Management, we believe safeguarding your financial life includes helping protect your identity and credit information.

 What is a credit freeze?

-Also known as a security freeze, this tool lets you restrict access to your credit report, which in turn makes it more difficult for identity thieves to open new accounts in your name.
-That’s because most creditors need to see your credit report before they approve a new account.
-If they can’t see your file, they likely will not extend the credit.
-This is the most effective way to prevent someone from opening an account in your name.
+Also known as a security freeze, a credit freeze restricts access to your credit report, making it more difficult for identity thieves to open new accounts in your name.
+Most creditors need to review your credit report before approving new credit.
+If they cannot access your file, they are unlikely to extend credit.

 Does a credit freeze affect my credit score?